CovertLab/WholeCellEcoliRelease/wholecell/reconstruction/model_observations.md

 (1) <b>Biomass objective function</b>
 Biomass compositoin how does that vary from cell to cell.
 Using a fixed biomass composition for a single cell leads to issues for us.

-(2) How does protein expression at the beginning of a cell cycle correlate with protein expression at the end of the cycle?
+(2) <b>How does protein expression at the beginning of a cell cycle correlate with protein expression at the end of the cycle?</b>
 A protein highly expressed at the beginning should still be highly expressed at the end of the cell cycle (?).

 (3) <b>Protein decay and the number of ribosomes required to double the cell protein fraction</b>